Hi! I'm Jayne

 And finally the book!

-My learning and experiences have been distilled into the creation of TG and the Rainbow Warriors and this site.
+My learning and experiences have been distilled into the creation of TG and the Secret of the Golden Cauldron and this site.

 Take a look at some of the recipes.
 I know you will be surprised at how quick and easy it is to cook from scratch.
 Use the Rainbow Warriors to enthuse your children about healthy eating – many are already running around chanting Phyto Power!
 Phyto Power!
 Put some on your plate!